Monday, October 12, 2009

 Fix?
 Self-evident.

-Fix?
-Use a handy checklist to set up a recognizable sequence to follow.
-That will, in many cases, provide the self help to get you out of trouble.
+• Use a handy checklist to set up a recognizable sequence to follow.
+That will, in many cases, provide the self help to get out of trouble.

 In controlled airspace having fear arise, recognized and brought under control is vital.
-We all have our moments on October 31st.
-Now we can recognize, in a simplified way, those signs of fear and deal with them quickly for our safety.
+We all have our moments.
+Recognize, in a simplified way, those signs of fear and deal with them quickly for your safety.